-MUS 35700 World Music (3) (GE-Fine Art/CrsClt) This course is a study of non-Western musical cultures.
-Emphasis on the characteristics of the world's major musical traditions in historical, stylistic, and cultural contexts and vocabulary for effective analysis and description.
-Prerequisite: ENG 17000 and sophomore standing.
+MUS 35700 World Music (3) (GE-FineArt/CrsClt) This course is a survey of the dominant non-Western musical cultures of the world with comparisons to Western folk and art music traditions.
+Through readings, discussions, recordings, and film, the course explores basic musical terms/concepts and the characteristics of the world's major musical traditions in historical, stylistic, and cultural contexts.
+Prerequisites: MUS 10000 or MUS 16500 and ENG 17000 with a "C" or better.